Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 ~7%

-Why Antalya for Dental Specifically?
+Why Antalya Specifically for Dental Treatment?

-• Tourism infrastructure: Antalya is Turkey's most visited holiday destination with 16M+ tourists annually, meaning direct flights from across Europe are abundant and affordable.
+• Tourism Infrastructure: Antalya is Turkey's most visited resort destination with over 16 million tourists annually, meaning direct flights from across Europe are abundant and affordable.

-• Concentration of dental clinics: The city has an exceptionally high density of modern dental clinics per capita, creating competitive pricing and service standards.
+• Concentration of Dental Clinics: The city has an exceptionally high density of modern dental clinics per capita, creating competitive pricing and service standards.

 The $3 Billion Revenue Breakdown